Storied US Steel to be acquired for more than $14 billion by Nippon Steel

 The price tag for U.S. Steel is nearly double what was offered just four months ago by rival Cleveland Cliffs.
 U.S. Steel, which rejected that offer, confirmed the offering price from Nippon early Monday.

-The company said it rejected the offer because Cleveland-Cliffs was pushing it to accept the terms without being allowed to conduct due diligence.

 U.S. Steel will keep its name and its headquarters in Pittsburgh, where it was founded in 1901 by J.P.
-Morgan, Andrew Carnegie
+Morgan, Andrew Carnegie.
+It will become a subsidiary of Nippon.

+Nippon said Monday that it will also honor all collective bargaining agreements in place with the United Steelworkers and other employees, and is committed to maintaining its relationship with workers.
+Nippon has had a presence in the U.S. for almost 40 years, starting with a joint venture with Wheeling-Pittsburgh Steel in 1984 that later became a wholly owned subsidiary.

 Soaring prices have helped fuel consolidation in the steel industry this decade.
 Steel prices more than quadrupled near the start of the pandemic to near $2,000 per metric ton by the summer of 2021 as supply chains experienced gridlock, a symptom of surging demand for goods and the lack of anticipation of that demand.